Erreur32/nginx-proxy-manager-Bash-API/README.md

 > [!WARNING]
 > The  --restore command is disabled  (a fix is in progress).
 >
-> V2.6.0 introduced some issues.
-A fix has been tested and pushed,  but user feedback is required to ensure everything works as expected with V2.7.0.

 ## Description
 🛠️ This script allows you to efficiently manage [Nginx Proxy Manager](https://github.com/NginxProxyManager/nginx-proxy-manager?utm_source=nginx-proxy-manager) via its **API**.
 It provides advanced features such as proxy host creation, user management, and configuration display, while also integrating a backup system (BACKUP) with a user-friendly interface.